The magnificent mealie

 Corn is so inexpensive; let me explain.

 One seed of an open-pollinated variety like Border King costs about 5c.
-Planted in your garden, five rand will supply you with a mealie a day for 3 months.
+Planted in your garden, one packet at five rand will supply you with a mealie a day for 3 months.
 Having just enjoyed a cob almost daily for the last summer, I can assure you that it fills a gaping void.
 Nobody eating fresh corn need be hungry.

 Enjoy a green mealie and a salad; with a bit of cheese, chicken or hummus.
 You will know that you have had an elephant-sufficiency.